SQM profits plunge again on lower lithium prices, slashes 2020 capex plan

 “Our strong balance sheet and firm commitment to the lithium market allows us to continue moving forward with our capacity expansion plans in lithium carbonate and lithium hydroxide,” the company said.

-“To date, we expect to finalize both projects by the end of 2021.”

-SQM´s tough first quarter is likely to weigh heavily on Tianqi Lithium Corp, a top shareholder and another of the world’s biggest lithium producers.
+SQM´s tough first quarter is likely to weigh heavily on Tianqi Lithium Corp (002466.SZ), a top shareholder and another of the world’s biggest lithium producers.

 The Chengdu, China-based lithium giant has been struggling to repay loans to finance its high-profile $4.1 billion acquisition of nearly a quarter of SQM - agreed in 2018 when prices for lithium were much higher.